-11. Coordination and Cooperation
+10. Coordination and Cooperation

-The Waste Act does not make provision for any formal structure to be established under this Act, other than the structures established under the National Environmental Management Act, 1998 (Act No. 107 of 1998).
+The Waste Act does not make provision for any formal structure to be established under this Act, other than the structures established under the National Environmental Management Act 107 of 1998.
 It is however proposed that each provincial WMO should establish a Provincial Waste Management Forum which will consist of all municipal WMOs in the province.
 This forum will generally be responsible for coordination and information sharing on waste management matters in the province.
-To necessitate cross-pollination of information between the provincial and municipal authorities, who in turn need to provide feedback to the national structures i.e. MINTECH Working Group II.
+To necessitate cross-pollination of information between the provincial and municipal authorities, who in turn need to provide feedback to the national department.

 The national WMO may be invited as and when deemed necessary, but will not be a standing member of the forum.
-The provincial WMO will decide on the frequency of meeting, the terms of reference, the standing agenda items and the venues for such meetings as well as any structure and form of such meetings.
+The provincial WMO will decide on the frequency of meetings, the standing agenda items and the venues for such meetings as well as any structure and form of such meetings.
 The provincial WMO must also be the secretariat of all the meetings and keep record of all proceedings.
 The districts may elect to also have their own forums as informed by their varying circumstances.
 At national level, the existing Working Group II and MINTECH structures will be used as National Waste management forum therefore no additional structure will be established.
-The national WMO shall convene a Waste Management Officers' Khoro on an annual basis, which will be a two day conference of all WMOs in the country and be responsible for setting the theme for each year.

-12. Review of the guideline
+11. Review of the guideline

-This guideline will be reviewed after three year of implementation to ensure that it addresses challenges and changes in the waste management fraternity and to incorporate inputs from the stakeholders.
+This guideline will be reviewed after three years of implementation to ensure that it addresses challenges and changes in the waste management fraternity and to incorporate inputs from the implementers.